Donadams50/blusaltTest/README.md

 ## Requirement
     - [TypeScript](https://www.npmjs.com/package/typescript)
+    - [Node 18.7.0 and above]
     - [TS-Node](https://www.npmjs.com/package/ts-node)
-    - Docker
+    - [Docker]

 ## Procedure
-    -  Update the env file with the write data
+    -  Update the env file with the right data(your mongodb database url)
-    -  Build  rabbitmq docker container
+    -  Build the all service docker's containers
     -  Seed the users by running the seed command
-    -  Start the customer service locally or with docker build
-    -  Start the billing service or with docker build
-    -  Start the billing-worker service or with docker build
     -  Test endpoint from postman by calling customer service

-## Update env of all services
+### Update env of all services

 ```
   add the right MongoDB url to customer service env file